rcmd access from outside the local domain, we do not run

 <serv.c>= #ifdef HAVE_CONFIG_H #include <config.h> #endif #include <stdio.h> #include <stdlib.h> #include <unistd.h> #include <limits.h> #include <signal.h> #include <sys/types.h> #include "sock.h" #define BLKSIZE 1024 <main function>

-must be called to initialize the system.
+Sock_init must be called to initialize the system.
 It returns zero

 on successful completion and nonzero on error.
 All other functions

-return error information in a struct Sock_error_t
+return error information in a struct Sock_error_t structure if the

-supplied pointer is not NULL
+supplied pointer is not NULL.

-return a file descriptor which is bound to the given
+Sock_open return a file descriptor which is bound to the given

-is used by a server to listen for connections on the
+Sock_listen is used by a server to listen for connections on the

-.
+specified port.
 It blocks until a connection request is received;

 then it returns the communication file descriptor or -1 on error.